griend/cnsv/README.md

-# cnsv
+# cnsv / conserve

-cnsv / conserve
+With `terraform` create a static website.